-The Housing Executive is focused on improving and positively impacting a range of housing related services under our three corporate high level themes of People, Property and Places.
-We do, however, recognise that addressing these challenges cannot be carried out by the Housing Executive acting alone and we will continue to work with existing partners and stakeholders to maximise and complement our contribution to improving services for older people.
+We are focused on improving and positively impacting a range of housing related services.
+We do however, recognise that addressing these challenges cannot be carried out by the Housing Executive acting alone and we will continue to work with existing partners and stakeholders to maximise and complement our contribution to improving services for older people where we can.
 This includes statutory and voluntary organisations, health and social care trusts, local councils and community planning partners.
 There is a huge opportunity to build on this and we believe that through a partnership approach, resources can be directed more effectively, organisations can work more collaboratively, and outcomes can be more meaningful.